intelowlproject/IntelOwl/README.md

 #### Google Summer Of Code

-Since its birth, this project has been partecipating to the GSoC under the Honeynet Project!
+Since its birth, this project has been participating in the GSoC under the Honeynet Project!

 * 2020: a lot of [new features](https://www.honeynet.org/gsoc/gsoc-2020/google-summer-of-code-2020-project-ideas/#intel-owl-improvements) were developed by Eshaan Bansal ([Twitter](https://twitter.com/mask0fmydisguis)).
 * 2021: you?
 [Projects available](https://www.honeynet.org/gsoc/gsoc-2021/google-summer-of-code-2021-project-ideas/)